Determinization of Integral Discounted-Sum Automata is Decidable: Recoverable Gaps and -separation

 Next, we show that in fact, $U$ and $L$ induce a certain separation of the run \emph{trees} emanating from them on the pumped words.
-Specifically, we show that: \begin{enumerate}[label={(\roman*)}] \item there exist runs of $\cA$ on the pumped words (denoted $w^{(*)}$) ending in $q_u,q_l$, \item every run on $w^{(*)}$ that is a prefix of a minimal run on $w^{(*)}z$ has to visit $U$ at the $i$'th step.
-That is, a variant of Condition (2), where instead of $q_u$ we consider any state $p$ reached after reading $w^{(*)}$ along a minimal run on $w^{(*)}z$. \item Condition (3) above holds not only for $w$ but for the pumped words $w^{(*)}$ as well. \end{enumerate} Note that (ii) and (iii) imply that runs on $w^{(*)}$ also induce a recoverable gap.
+Specifically, we show that: \begin{enumerate}[label={(\roman*)}] \item There exist runs of $\cA$ on the pumped words (denoted $w^{(*)}$) ending in $q_u,q_l$. \item Every run on $w^{(*)}$ (ending in any state) that is a prefix of a minimal run on $w^{(*)}z$ has to visit $U$ at the $i$'th step.
+That is, a variant of Condition (2), where instead of $q_u$ we consider any state $p$ reached after reading $w^{(*)}$ along a minimal run on $w^{(*)}z$. \item Condition (3) above holds not only for $w$ but for the pumped words $w^{(*)}$ as well. \end{enumerate} Note that (ii) and (iii) imply that runs on $w^{(*)}$ also induce a TRG.

-From this, it follows from Condition 1 and~\cref{lem: a large gap has to increase} that the pumped words induce unboundedly large recoverable gaps.
+From this, it follows from Condition 1 and~\cref{lem: a large gap has to increase} that the pumped words induce unboundedly large TRGs.

 In order to ensure (i), we require $n_\text{steps}\ge |Q|^2$ (which is the length of the ``large gaps'' suffix) such that both runs $\rho^{q_u},\rho^{q_l}$ must repeat their pair of respective states at some indices $i,j$.
 Consequently, the runs $\rho^{q_u},\rho^{q_l}$ can be pumped to achieve the desired runs.